Identify the microbial community in your sample

 - Merging of overlapping paired reads (depending on size of target region)

 - Minimum sample number: 1

 2nd PCR Microbiome Profiling

-- You prepare the 1st, target specific PCR in your own lab
+- You perform a target specific PCR in your own lab

 - Purification of each amplicon sent in